 L Visa

 Foreign employers who want to set up a branch or subsidiary or send an employee to the United States send employees on L visas.
-Employees much are working for an organization for at least one continuous year and be looking to provide a service in an executive or managerial role.
+Employees must be working for an organization for at least one continuous year.
+Additionally, they must be looking to provide a service in an executive or managerial role.

 Immigrant Visas – Employer Related